On this page:

 2. Application

-Where a student has committed one or more of the infractions outlined below where the infraction has a negative impact on the school climate, whether on or off school property, or during a school-related activity or event, the principal will suspend the student and shall consider expulsion:
+Where a student has committed one or more of the infractions outlined below where the infraction has a negative impact on the school climate, whether on or off school property, or during a school-related activity or event, the principal will consult with the Superintendent of Education, Caring and Safe Schools and International Education and panel-specific Principal of Caring and Safe Schools to determine a suspension pending investigation and shall consider expulsion.

 These infractions, as outlined in the Education Act, include:

-• the pupil (between grades 4 to 12 only) has previously been suspended for engaging in bullying and/or cyber-bullying, and
+- the student (between Grades 4 to 12 only) has previously been suspended for engaging in bullying and/or cyber-bullying, and

-• the pupil’s continuing presence in the school creates an unacceptable risk to the safety of another person; and/or
+- the student’s continuing presence in the school creates an unacceptable risk to the safety of another person; and/or

-• any infraction outlined in Board Procedure #668.1 Student Suspension that is motivated by bias, prejudice or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or any other similar factor;
+- any infraction outlined in Board Procedure #668.4 Student Suspensions that is motivated by bias, prejudice or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or any other similar factor;

-10. the pupil’s pattern of behaviour is so refractory that the pupil’s presence is injurious to the effective learning and/or working environment of others; and/or
+- the student’s pattern of behaviour is so refractory that the student’s presence is injurious to the effective learning and/or working environment of others; and/or

-11. the pupil has demonstrated through a pattern of behaviour, such as, but not limited to neglect of duty, truancy or opposition to authority that he/she has not prospered by the instruction available to him/her and that he/she is persistently resistant to making the changes in behaviour which would enable him/her to prosper; and
+- the student has demonstrated through a pattern of behaviour, such as, but not limited to neglect of duty, truancy or opposition to authority that they have not prospered by the instruction available to them and that the student is persistently resistant to making the changes in behaviour which would enable them to prosper; and

-12. any other activity that, under a policy of a board, is an activity for which a principal must suspend a pupil and, therefore in accordance with this Part, conduct an investigation to determine whether to recommend to the board that the pupil be expelled.
-2007, c.
+- any other activity that, under a policy of a board, is an activity for which a principal must suspend a student and, therefore in accordance with this part, conduct an investigation to determine whether to recommend to the Board that the student be expelled.
+(Education Act, 2007, c.
 14, s.
 4; 2012, c.
 5, s.
-14.
+14).

-If a student in junior kindergarten to Grade 3 engages in any of the activities listed above, the principal will conduct an investigation regarding the allegations and will consult with their superintendent to determine if the student should be suspended.
+If a student in Junior Kindergarten to Grade 3 engages in any of the activities listed above, the principal will conduct an investigation regarding the allegations and will consult with their superintendent and Caring and Safe Schools to determine if the student should be suspended.

 3. Responsibilities